Selling your tour through our reseller networks

 An example of a VoiceMap tour on Tripadvisor

 Viator charges a $29 listing fee for new products.
 This fee is built into the cost of our Growth, Priority, Pro and Premium plans, so if you’re on one of these plans, we’ll list your tours at no extra cost to you.
 Because we are adding more and more tours to Viator every day, we need to prioritise listings for our publishers on our Priority, Pro, and Premium plans.
-For publishers on our Basic Plan, we will list your tours for $29 each.

 The importance of positive reviews #

 We’ve seen tours go from barely any sales to blockbusters based on reseller reviews, but you have to approach these with care and integrity because products with fake or spammy reviews will be permanently removed.
 Reviewers don’t actually have to buy your tour through Tripadvisor to review it there.
 It’s still important that they actually experience the tour – and then review it honestly.
-TripAdvisor’s policy is as follows:
+Tripadvisor’s policy is as follows:

 I certify that this review is based on my own experience and is my genuine opinion of this establishment and that I have no personal or business relationship with this establishment, and have not been offered any incentive or payment originating from the establishment to write this review.
 I understand that Tripadvisor has a zero-tolerance policy on fake reviews.